 Embryo freezing is another option

 Another option for men and women undergoing cancer treatment is a “freeze-all” IVF cycle.
 Our team will retrieve and fertilize eggs before freezing the resulting embryos.

 Once you’re ready to grow your family, you can opt for a frozen embryo transfer.
 With this option, couples can focus on cancer treatment, knowing that their future child or children already have an excellent chance at life.

 Cancer survivors can also opt for preimplantation genetic diagnosis (PGD), also known as preimplantation genetic testing for monogenic disorders (PGT-M) to screen their embryos for known genetic mutations.

 Donor sperm, donor eggs and gestational surrogacy are other great options

 If you did not preserve your sperm, eggs or embryos before beginning cancer treatment, there are still options to have a baby.
 Men and their partners can use donor sperm with IUI or IVF to welcome a baby.
 As for women, they can rely on an egg donor and in vitro fertilization to help them become a mother.
 Additionally, if you cannot carry a pregnancy for any reason, you can turn to a gestational surrogate to help you start or grow your family.

 Take control of your fertility

-Our entire team of caring professionals is here to support you at every step with compassionate, expert fertility care and treatment.
+Our entire team is here to support you at every step with compassionate, expert fertility care and treatment.
 To learn more about cancer and fertility, contact us to schedule a consultation at our Las Vegas fertility center.